mbegoc/lighter/readme.txt

 * Installation

-    1 ensure you have an environment set with Apache2, PHP 5.3 and MongoDB 2 place your lighter framework in a folder correctly configured in your Apache 3 edit the pmf/config/db.ini file and change the MongoDB connection info id needed 4 create a folder for you app
+    1 ensure you have an environment set with a complete web server environment:
-    5 edit the install.php file and change the constants for the values of your own 6 execute the install.php file in command line
+        - Apache or nginx, or a similar web server
+        - PHP 5.3 or higher
+        - a MongoDB or MySQL database
+    2 clone the lighter git repository anywhere you want on your system 3 create the web server environment for your app
+    4 copy the content of the starter directory into your application directory 5 edit the public/index.php file to edit the init.php lighter path to fit your configuration
+    6 edit the config/main.php file to set your app name and database configuration information
-    7 if you wish, edit your apache config or add a .htaccess file to redirect the requests to index.php so you don't need to specify the index.php file in the uri 8 remove the install.php file
+    7 if you wish, edit your apache config or add a .htaccess file to redirect the requests to index.php so you don't need to specify the index.php file in the uri 8 your are ready to go